 Before you hurriedly buy a pair of composite toe boots, we suggest that you recognise other options you have.

 Steel cap boots, as the name suggests, are made of steel.
 This rugged, durable material ensures that workers in risky environments can rely on their boots for their feet’s safety.
 Many steel cap toe boots are puncture-resistant, slip-resistant, waterproof, and dust-proof.
 Unfortunately, steel makes the boots heavy, making it impossible for certain tasks to be carried out without extra effort.
 For this reason, a composite toe is a better option.
 They’re about 30% lighter than steel toes and are more comfortable to wear no matter the temperatures.

 Now, a more important question: Are composite toe boots as safe as steel caps?
 Whilst it is true that steel caps set foot protection standards pretty high, thanks to the intensive pressure tests they are subjected to, composite toe boots also offer the same degree of safety.
 Of course, composites are not as strong as steel (at least none yet), but they also undergo rigorous impact and pressure tests.
 As long as you pick a reputable brand, your feet will get the protection they require without the heaviness and discomfort from steel caps.

 Composite Toe Boot Materials

-Composite toe caps are made from a wide variety of materials, differing from one supplier to the next.
+Composite toe caps are made from various materials, differing from one supplier to the next.
 However, the most commonly used materials are: